DarwinLS/cse15l-lab-reports/LabReport3.md

 ---
 **Fourth Use**

-Adding "-not" before the condition will specifically exclude results that meet the condition
+Adding "-not" before the condition will specifically exclude results that meet the condition.
+I found this by asking ChatGPT what -not does in the find command in bash after seeing it used in one of the 8 provided ways to use find by ChatGPT.

 (Example 1, considering that all the files in technical/plos/ are .txt files, besides the directory itself)